 ✓

-All necessary actions have already been planned, or no actions are needed because there are no weaknesses in this category.
+All necessary measures have already been planned, or no measures are required because there are no vulnerabilities in this category.

-This list gives you info on the five most vulnerable targets in your IT infrastructure.
-Click on a target to jump straight to the check insights for it.
+This list shows you the five most vulnerable targets in the IT infrastructure.
+Click a target to go straight to the check insights for this target.

-This list gives you info on the five most vulnerable products.
-If you click on a product, you'll go straight to its vulnerabilities, filtered by that product.
+This list shows you the five most vulnerable products.
+If you click a product, you’ll go straight to the vulnerabilities, filtered for this product.